 With all four of the band already pursuing personal projects, the tensions that would cause the final split were clearly in evidence from the start.

-George Harrison, in fact, walked out of The Beatles during the filming after a huge row with Paul.
 And although he came back, the problems were not resolved, with George feeling he wasn’t sufficiently recognised as a writer and musician by Paul.

 The ill-feeling between George and Paul was preserved on the film: At one point Paul says, “I always seem to be annoying you”.
 George replies, “All right.
 I’ll play whatever you want me to play, or I won’t play at all if you don’t want me to play”.